smartdevicelink/sdl_requirements/detailed_docs/SDL-HMI_API/OnServiceUpdate/OnServiceUpdate_TRS.md

 and start processing all respective steps for openning secure Video Service (getting the current system time, performing a policy table update, decrypting certificates and ensuring validity of the certificates.)

 _Note: The only time when SDL would not be able provide the `appID` would be during the first StartService request for the RPC service before RAI was sent._

-3.
-In case
-mobile navi app sends StartService(VIDEO, encryption = true) request to SDL and SDL has valid certificates

-SDL must
-send OnServiceUpdate(appID, VIDEO, REQUEST_ACCEPTED) notification to HMI

-4.
-In case
-mobile navi app sends StartService request for the Video Service
-and SDL doesn’t have certificates/has expired certificate/certificate is about to expire in next 24 hours

-SDL must
-- send OnStatusUpdate(UPDATE_NEEDED) notification to HMI
-- start PTU
-- send OnStatusUpdate(UP_TO_DATE) notification to HMI after PTU successfully completed
-- validate cerificate
-- send OnServiceUpdate(appID, VIDEO, REQUEST_ACCEPTED) to HMI

 5.
 In case Policy Table Update times out